Extra police on patrol during the holidays

 The department is asking for the public's help to keep Indiana roads safe this holiday season by designating a sober driver or using a ride service, public transportation or taxi if alcohol is consumed.
 Motorists are also encouraged to wear a seat belt, slow down, put down the cell phone and to make sure kids are properly buckled up.
 In addition to being required by law, wearing a seat belt also reduces the risk of injury or death in a crash.

-“If your holiday celebrations include alcohol, make arrangements ahead of time to get home safely, don’t wait until after you’ve had a couple of drinks,” said Devon McDonald, ICJI Executive Director.
-“One wrong decision behind the wheel is all it takes to cause a tragedy.”
+"If your holiday celebrations include alcohol, make arrangements ahead of time to get home safely - don't wait until after you've had a couple of drinks," Devon McDonald, ICJI Executive Director, said.
+"One wrong decision behind the wheel is all it takes to cause a tragedy."

+Motorists can report suspected impaired drivers by calling 911 or contacting the department.

 Commented